Aubrey O'Day: 2004–08: Making the Band 3 and Danity Kane

 MTV News gauged fan reactions to the dismissals of O'Day and Woods.
 Fans left impassioned, long and detailed comments on the MTV News site about their discontent regarding the group's breakup.
 The 2009 season of Making the Band was expected to include new members auditioning as "replacements" for O'Day and Woods in Danity Kane, but instead showed the official end of the group.
 The complete breakup of the group was originally thought to be the result of O'Day and Woods, along with group member Shannon Bex, declining the offer to return to the series and the group.
 This was later argued by O'Day, who stated that while she was unsure if Woods was asked back, she herself was not asked to return.
 O'Day said that if offered, she would have returned and is not against returning.
 She was officially released from her Bad Boy Records contract by Combs in the April 16, 2009, episode of Making the Band.

 On the April 23, 2009, finale of the show, O'Day returned with three former members of the group to clear up any misconceptions about the group's breakup.
 She said that she has forgiven being released from the group, and people who blamed her for the group's demise.
 Combs said that if he ever puts the group back together, O'Day and the group's other four members would be returning as Danity Kane.

-2008–12: Solo career and return to reality television
+2008–12: Broadway, reality television, and Between Two Evils

 O'Day began the role of Amber Von Tussle in the Broadway musical Hairspray on July 18, 2008.
 She appeared in the 2009 comedy American High School costarring Nikki Ziering, and also joined the cast of Jerry Mitchell's musical Peepshow in the role of "Peep Diva" at the Planet Hollywood Resort & Casino in Las Vegas, Nevada from September 2009 to late December 2009.
 Additionally, O'Day was featured on the Donnie Wahlberg single "I Got It".
 She recorded a remastered version of Sharam's remix hit "Party All the Time" and released a track titled "Never Fallin".